mdarden/case_repo/inventory/ibmcloudEnablement/files/install/README.md

-No install script required.
-Use pre-install script instead.
+This is the install script readme.